Employer of Record

 There are several valid reasons for terminating an employment contract in Estonia:

-Both the employer and employee can initiate termination; however, the employee must provide a written notice at least one month before the desired termination date.
-The employer, on the other hand, is required to state a valid reason for termination.
-Notably, in cases of bankruptcy, the employer is not obligated to provide advance notice to the employee.
+Both the employer and employee can initiate termination; however, after the probationary period an employee ordinarily terminating an indefinite contract must generally provide at least 30 calendar days’ notice.
+The employer, on the other hand, is required to state a valid legal reason for termination and follow the applicable statutory notice rules.
+In specific insolvency situations, separate rules may apply.

 In specific situations, third parties, such as parents or guardians, may request the termination of a contract involving a minor if the work poses risks to the child’s safety, moral development, or education.